Superbly positioned Edwardian country house with exceptional river views and wooded grounds. About 26 acres

 There are three staircases to the first floor and the majority of the rooms on the first floor over look the estuary.
 Part of the house could readily be converted to make a fully self-contained integral flat.
 The cinema/sitting room is wired with an entertainment system.
 The property also benefits from oil central heating, secondary glazing, an alarm and security lighting.

-Alresford Grange is approached through electric gates, passing the Lodge Cottage (which is also available separately) and continuing along a tree lined drive.
+Alresford Grange is approached through electric gates and continues along a tree lined drive.
 The drive which is about 150 yards long curves up to the front of the house with parkland fencing.
 Beyond the mown verges to the west there is a woodland strip and to the east a fenced field.
 The drive leads to a courtyard at the front of the house.
 The main drive passes between 2 red pillars topped by coach lamps and enters a wide parking sweep enclosed and sheltered by red brick walls and the house.

 There are a range of outbuildings including the coach house with stabling, garaging, adjacent to which lies a squash court with sprung floor and viewing platform, currently used for storage.
 Along the southern elevation of the house is a wide stoned terrace surrounded by low brick walls with decorative

 arches.
 The elevations are centred by the garden room flanked on either side by flower and rose beds.
 In the centre of the terrace is a sun dial.
 Two sets of matching steps leads down to the sweeping lawns and flower beds beyond.